 Training the Successor

-As you prepare to hand over your responsibilities, training your successor becomes a critical step in ensuring a smooth changeover.
-Start by outlining key tasks and processes they’ll need to understand.
+Training your successor is one of the most critical parts of the handover.
+Start by outlining the key tasks and processes they’ll need to understand.

 Reviewing Completed Tasks